gmendonca/simple-p2p-file-sharing/README.md

 $ benchmarking
 ```

+A quickly overview of the files are shown above:

-* compile - compile using ant and build the jar files to run the rest of the script.
+* compile - Compile using ant and build the jar files to run the rest of the script.
-* run_server -
+* run_server - Run the Central Indexing Server at the Default port 3434.
-* run_client -
+* run_client - Run a Peer.
-* benchmarking -
+* benchmarking - Benchmark the system.

+## compile

+## run_server

+## run_client

+## benchmarking